johncardozo/johncardozo/README.md

 - 👋 Hi, I’m @johncardozo
-- 👀 I’m interested in Software Development in Python and Javascript
+- 👀 I’m interested in Software Engineering.
+- Tools I use: Javascript & Python
 - 📫 How to reach me: johncardozo@gmail.com

 <!---